stacks-network/docs/_core/smart/tutorial-counter.md

     **Congratulations!
 You just implemented your first Clarity smart contract.**

 6. Here is how the final smart contract file should look like.
-Note that you can find the `decrement` method in here - in case you want to compare with your own implementation:
+Note that you can find the `decrement` function in here - in case you want to compare with your own implementation:

     ```cl
     (define-data-var counter int 0)